 [ click the images to enlarge ]

-Children look at food and nutrition differently than adults.
+Children look at food and nutrition differently than adults do.
 Sometimes they don’t even look at it, they just breath it in without even chewing.
 Some are picky and have roulette wheels for appetites.
 But whatever the case, the food groups look different in the eyes of a kid.

 For starters, the idea that 5-6 categories can encompass ALL foods is kind of dumb.
 The food groups are kind of like a “See Jane Run” simplification of nutrition.
 But since dumb is commonly a passing grade in this world, let’s just go with it.